randi709/Windows-10-and-11-Activator-and-Office-Activator-/README.md

 Microsoft Publisher
 Microsoft Teams

-Simple Process: Minimal steps – just run the provided .bat file for instant activation.
+Simple Process: Minimal steps – just one command for instant activation.

-Hassle-Free: No complex setup or technical knowledge required.
+No complex setup or technical knowledge required.

 How to Use:

-Method 1: Use PowerShell
+Use PowerShell

-Open PowerShell (press Start and type "PowerShell").
+Open PowerShell as Admin (press Start and type "PowerShell").

 Copy and paste the following command into PowerShell, then press Enter: